vantage-sh/docs.vantage.sh/docs/budgets.md

 - Ensure that each budget name is unique.
 - Ensure the dates in the header row are in the correct format (i.e., `YYYY-MM`).
 - Ensure values do not include other characters and are in decimal format (e.g., `56000.00`, not `$56,000.00`).
+- For Hierarchical Budgets:
+  - Ensure that parent budgets do not have any costs listed
+  - Ensure that any budget listed in the `Parent Budget` column exists

 ## View Budgets on Cost Reports